fl-lo/fl-lo/README.md

 ---

 ## 🌱 About Me
-- 🧠 Learning AI, ethical hacking and reverse engineering
+- 🧠 Learning AI and reverse engineering
 - 🤝 Contributing to some **open-source** projects
 - 🎯 Passionate about cybersecurity and machine learning